Jump to content

 It was not long before they were outside the flock.
 Josel glanced over his shoulder, but saw only birds darting around.
 Somewhere out there among the jackdaws was Jolanda, alive or dead.
 There was nothing to be done about it, so Josel turned his head and picked up his pace.

-They ran through the gloomy streets of the Merchants' Quarter.
+They ran through the gloomy streets of the Merchants' District.
 Fire bells were still tolling and frightened-looking citizens were peering in their windows; word of the Shadow Cross' actions had spread.
 In one of the yards they passed, homeowners were hurriedly packing wagons.
 They were obviously trying to escape the clutches of the Shadow Cross before dawn.

 Josel had no idea of their own destination.
 But Zal seemed to know where he was going, for he never once hesitated at street crossings.
 Josel was struggling to keep up, even though the pace had slowed since the beginning.
 The time spent in the cellar had taken its toll, and he did not think he could maintain even the slower pace for very long.

-The wide boulevards of the Merchants' Quarter were being turned into narrower lanes, and single-family houses by multi-storey tenements.
+The wide boulevards of the Merchants' District were being turned into narrower lanes, and single-family houses by multi-storey tenements.
 The sound of the fire bells faded away.
 Still, there were other passers-by in the night.
 A child in a hooded tunic scampered across the street before disappearing into the darkness.
 A bored-looking prostitute was leaning against the wall under a gatehouse.
 A few times the shutters closed with a clatter as Zal's armed group marched past.

 Josel glanced over his shoulder and saw Melgy trotting right behind him.
 Marl, still carrying Zdain, and heavily panting Ragart were stomping from a short distance.
 If only Monteilon could hang on a little longer, Josel hoped.